+When in-band CMCD reporting is activated for a downlink streaming session the parameters for CMCD metrics reporting defined in annex K3.7 of ISO/IEC 23009-1 [29] may be present as part of the metrics configuration set.
+(These parameters are used to activate CMCD reporting in case the Media Player Entry does not include CMCD reporting information.)

 When 5GMSd AF-based Network Assistance is activated for a downlink streaming session the parameters from Table 4.2.3-5 below shall be additionally present.

 Table 4.2.3-5: Parameters for 5GMSd AF-based Network Assistance configuration